justinmanley/www.justinmanley.io/src/content/blog/leaflet-toolbar.md

 ### Toolbar actions

-The toughest and most protracted challenge in designing Leaflet.Toolbar was deciding how to represent toolbar actions.
+The toughest and most protracted challenge in designing Leaflet.toolbar was deciding how to represent toolbar actions.
 The difficult was that toolbar actions couldn't be instantiated when the toolbar was defined (for example, by a plugin developer) because these actions took as mandatory arguments to their constructors a `map` object, which is usually created by application developers.

 Leaflet.draw solved this by defining the actions in the toolbar in a method of the concrete `DrawToolbar` class.
 ```javascript